numbbo/workshops/sources-webpage/source/BBOB-2018/index.rst

 Schedule
 --------------------
-This year, the BBOB-2018 workshop got assigned a single session at GECCO in which the talks are scheduled according to the below table.
-Speakers are highlighted with a star behind the name if known.
+This year, the BBOB-2018 workshop got assigned a single session at GECCO in which the talks were scheduled according to the table below.
+Speakers are highlighted with a star behind the name.
 Please click on the provided links to download the slides.

 .. tabularcolumns:: |l|p{5cm}|